 Lindsay joined ADDO after 15 years as an educator with Cobb County School District.
 She brings her educational expertise and leadership background as an academic coach and member of the administrative team that she served on for 5 years at her last school.
 Born and raised in Connecticut, Lindsay attended Central Connecticut State University to obtain her Bachelors in Early Childhood Education.
 She wanted to spread her wings and fly after graduation, so she left the “nutmeg” state of Connecticut and drove 1,600 miles to the “peach” state of Georgia to begin her career in education.
 Lindsay got her first kindergarten teaching job and continued her studies to receive a Masters in Educational Leadership at Kennesaw State University.
 She then attended Lincoln Memorial in Tennessee to receive her Specialist degree in Curriculum and Instruction.
 Lindsay won Teacher of the Year two times during her educational career in Cobb County.
 Over the course of her time as a teacher and educational leader, she impacted close to 7,000 lives and worked with over 500 educators while supporting teachers in the Workshop Model, standards based teaching, and Professional Learning Communities.
 Although her heart of teaching kindergarten students always remained, her passion was developing students and teachers, encouraging them to be the best that they could be and to follow their hearts.
 Lindsay has a zeal for education, leadership, and learning that has allowed her to fuel the fire for others.
 When she is not inspiring others to live a life of passion and leadership, she enjoys spending time with friends and family and loves traveling and being outdoors.
 She hopes to visit France again, where she can learn more about her family roots and practice her French.
 La vie est belle!

 Laura has been an entrepreneur since the age of 6.
-Starting with her very first lemonade stand in the front yard of her home just outside of Memphis, Tennessee, she has never stopped selling, scaling, and making a difference ever since.
-Laura's hardworking, enterprising spirit is evident to anyone that meets her.
+Starting her very first lemonade stand in the front yard of her home just outside of Memphis, Tennessee, she hasn't stopped selling, scaling, and making a difference ever since.
 Years of following in her entrepreneurial father's footsteps instilled a love and passion for people and all things sales and marketing, which would later lead to great success working with her father's first technology company.
-Laura has 20 years of sales and marketing experience, helping companies and organizations increase gross revenue by millions of dollars.
+Laura has more than twenty years of sales and marketing experience, helping companies increase gross revenue by millions of dollars.
 She has a knack for the human language that she developed while studying creative writing and communication at the University of Memphis.
-Prior to joining Team ADDO, Laura successfully helped coordinate hundreds of impact trips overseas for thousands of students doing global missions and has brought that compassion, grit, and heart for servant leadership to ADDO.
-Laura has helped to develop and scale Chick-fil-A Leader Academy, a national high school leadership program, from 20 schools to more than 700 schools in 35 states, impacting over 20,0000 students and teachers across America.
-When you ask Laura what inspires her most about her work, she will tell you it is the people.
-When she is not out making friends with strangers, Laura can be found writing music with her husband, Inus, playing outside with their daughter, Anna, or perusing the aisles of Barnes and Noble with a stack of books in one hand and a tall skinny latte in the other.
+Prior to joining ADDO, Laura successfully helped coordinate hundreds of impact trips overseas for thousands of participants doing global missions and has brought that passion, grit, and heart for servant leadership to ADDO.
+Laura joined ADDO in 2013 to help develop and scale Chick-fil-A Leader Academy, now one of the nation's largest leadership-specific programs for high school students, impacting hundreds of thousands of students and teachers since its inception.
+In addition to her current role as Senior Manager of Sales, Laura also serves as one of ADDO's Certified Professional Behavioral Analysts, administering scientific assessments and facilitating debriefs and workshops in an effort to help create high-performing individuals and teams.
+When you ask Laura what inspires her most about her work, she will tell you it's the people.
+When she's not leading her team or out making friends with strangers, Laura can be found writing music with her husband, Inus, shopping with their teenage daughter, Anna, or perusing the aisles of Barnes and Noble with a stack of books in one hand and a tall skinny latte in the other.

 After four years pitching in the Cincinnati Reds system, Aaron traded in his baseball jersey to join the ADDO team.
 Coming from the Championship Capital of the world, Aaron is a proud New Englander who is passionate about all things Boston sports.
 Also a proud Double Deac, Aaron spent 5 years at Wake Forest University where he earned his Bachelor's and Master's degrees.
 Most importantly, Wake Forest was where he met his wife, Tillman.
 After his time as the Pitcher and Captain for the Wake Forest Baseball Team, Aaron signed a professional contract with the Cincinnati Reds.
 He pitched in every level of the Reds' minor league system, Rookie ball to Triple A, before retiring.
 His favorite baseball memories come from time spent with teammates and the opportunity to impact the communities around him.
 Aaron was honored with the Reds Community Outreach Award in 2017.
 Through his minor league experiences, Aaron has become a connoisseur of all things Small Town, USA, and an expert at sleeping in uncomfortable beds, passing time on long road trips, and dealing with arm pain.
 Aaron is passionate about developing high performing teams, competing, and building relationships.
 He joined the team at ADDO in order to do these things while working towards something bigger than himself.
 Aaron also enjoys reading, training, cooking, and anything else he gets to do with his wife, Tillman.